afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 34. How do you debug your pod or application or issues?

 **Answer**.
-By using 'kubectl describe pod <pod-name>'.
+By using "kubectl describe pod <pod-name>".
 I get all the details of that pod and can debug accordingly.
-And also we have 'kubectl logs <pod-name>' we get log details and can debug using those logs information.
+And also we have "kubectl logs <pod-name>" we get log details and can debug using those logs information.